cutecryptid/PyBand/README.md

 The Shell has a parameter to specifiy the storage mode, "db" will try to stablish a connection with the configured relational database, while "json" will work in standalone mode.

 To run the library as an automated server, you have to modify the ```miband_server.service``` file to point ```WorkingDirectory=``` to this project's root folder on your system, and edit ```ExecStart=/path/to/project/root/mb_api.py``` accordingly.

+Unlike the Shell script, the API script and Sync Server will only work in DB mode (SQL Server) and not in local JSON mode.
+This is still a WIP.